mastodon/documentation/Running-Mastodon/PgBouncer-guide.md

     psql -p 6432 -U mastodon mastodon_production

 And then use your password to log in.

+You can also check the PgBouncer logs like so:

+    tail -f /var/log/postgresql/pgbouncer.log

 ### Configuring Mastodon to talk to PgBouncer